Manifolds counting and class field towers: Number-theoretic background

 \section{Number-theoretic background}

 Let $\alpha_1$, \dots, $\alpha_d$ be a $\Z$-basis of $\cO_k$ (i.e. an integral basis of $k$), and let $v_1$, \dots, $v_d$ denote the archimedean embeddings of $k$.
-By definition, the discriminant $\Delta_k = {\rm det}\bigl[v_j(\alpha_i)\bigr]^2$ and $\D_k$ is its absolute value.
+By definition, the {\em discriminant} $\Delta_k = {\rm det}\bigl[v_j(\alpha_i)\bigr]^2$ and $\D_k$ is its absolute value.
 The discriminant is related to the volume of the fundamental domain of the integral lattice in $k$.
-As we will see later, this relation goes further to the covolumes of arithmetic lattices in semisimple Lie groups.
+As we will see later on, this relation goes further to the covolumes of arithmetic lattices in semisimple Lie groups.
+We will also use a notion of {\em root discriminant} of $k$ which is defined by $rd_k = \D_k^{1/d}$, where $d = [k:\Q]$.

-The geometric meaning of the discriminant is a subject of Minkowski's work on the geometry of numbers.
-Let us recall the main results which we are going to use along the lines.